 The spinach reheating myth

-You may have heard about spinach being poisonous if reheated, and each culture has their own approach to how they cook spinach.
-Including whether or not it’s a food you can reheat.
+You may have heard about spinach being poisonous if reheated, and each culture has its own approach to how they cook spinach.
+Including whether or not it’s food you can reheat.

 The main reason for this is because when raw spinach is cooked, it converts harmless nitrates into nitrites.
 Nitrites are commonly used to prevent botulism, so you will find them in deli meats, sausages, salami, and other foods that have been cured.

 Read also: Can You Reheat Apple Crumble ?